sidekiq-scheduler/sidekiq-scheduler/README.md

 ## Load the schedule from a different file

-You can place the schedule configuration in a separate file than `config/sidekiq.yml`
+You can place the schedule configuration in a separate file from `config/sidekiq.yml`

 ``` yaml
 # sidekiq_scheduler.yml